lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Type OID and verifier hint

-The `EvidenceStatement` includes both a `type` OID and a freeform `hint` field with which the Attester can provide information to the Relying Party about which Verifier to invoke to parse a given piece of Evidence.
+The `EvidenceStatement` includes both a `type` OID and a free form `hint` field with which the Attester can provide information to the Relying Party about which Verifier to invoke to parse a given piece of Evidence.
 Care should be taken when processing these data since at the time they are used, they are not yet verified.
 In fact, they are protected by the CSR signature but not by the signature from the Attester and so could be maliciously replaced in some cases.
 The authors' intent is that the `type` OID and `hint` will allow an RP to select between Verifier with which it has pre-established trust relationships, such as Verifier libraries that have been compiled in to the RP application.
 As an example, the `hint` may take the form of an FQDN to uniquely identify a Verifier implementation, but the RP MUST NOT blindly make network calls to unknown domain names and trust the results.
-Implementers should also be cautious around `type` OID or `hint` values that cause a short-cirtuit in the verification logic, such as `None`, `Null`, `Debug`, empty CMW contents, or similar values that could cause the Evidence to appear to be valid when in fact it was not properly checked.
+Implementers should also be cautious around `type` OID or `hint` values that cause a short-circuit in the verification logic, such as `None`, `Null`, `Debug`, empty CMW contents, or similar values that could cause the Evidence to appear to be valid when in fact it was not properly checked.

 --- back